International Students

 Løgumkloster Folk High School's values

-Løgumkloster Folk High School is a locally rooted folk high school located in Løgumkloster with a national and global outlook.
-The folk high school has a cultural-Christian foundation with great openness in relation to both personal and common understandings and expressions of faith, hope and wishes for the future.
+The folk high school has a cultural-Christian foundation with great openness concerning both personal and common understandings and expressions of faith, hope and wishes for the future.

-The school's daily work is based on community, diversity and on personal and joint active participation that provides influence both locally, nationally and globally.
-History of ideas, philosophy and spirituality are some of the fundamental perspectives that contribute to both understanding of the present, to creating personal and shared dreams for the future, and to providing ideas to create both personal and collective development and change.
+The school's daily work is based on community, diversity and on personal and joint active participation that provides influence locally, nationally and globally.
+History of ideas, philosophy and spirituality are some of the fundamental perspectives that contribute to understanding the present, creating personal and shared dreams for the future, and providing ideas to create both personal and collective development and change.

 Your very own schedule